InfoSecMastermind/NetWiz/README.md

 # NetWiz

-NetWiz is a command-line tool designed to be an all-in-one network configuration assistant for Linux systems.
-It provides a convenient interface for managing various network settings and configurations from a single place.
+NetWiz is a command-line tool designed to serve as an all-in-one network configuration assistant for Linux systems.
+It offers a convenient interface for managing various network settings and configurations from a single location, inspired by The Lazy Script.

-And it is inspired from The Lazy Script.
+**Disclaimer:** This script is provided for educational and informational purposes only.
+The author holds no responsibility or liability for any misuse of this script.
+Usage of this script is solely at the user's own risk.
+By using this script, you acknowledge that there is no warranty or guarantee of any kind.
+It is important to exercise caution and discretion when utilizing this script, and users are encouraged to understand the implications of their actions.

 ## Features